TDeepanshPandey/docker_kubernetes/README.md

 - Kubectl get pods : list all the pods
 - Kubectl get services : list all the services
 - kubectl describe object_type object_name : describe the object
+- kubectl delete -f file_name : delete the object from the configuration file
+- kubectl apply -f deployment_file_name : apply the deployment configuration file
+- kubectl get deployments : list all the deployments
+- kubectl get pods -o wide : list all the pods with more details

 ### Imperative vs Declarative Deployment

 - Imperative : Do exactly these steps to arrive at this container setup
 - Declarative : Our container setup should look like this, make it happen.
 Only 4 properties can be changed in pods.

+### Deployment

 Manages a set of identical pods, ensuring that they have the correct config and that the right number exists.